-The Board (the "Board") of Directors (the "Directors") of Centenary United Holdings Limited is pleased to announce the Environmental, Social and Government (the "ESG") performance of the Group for the year ended 31 December 2023 together with comparative figures for the corresponding period in 2022 (the "Previous Period").
+The Board (the "Board") of Directors (the "Directors") of Centenary United Holdings Limited is pleased to announce the Environmental, Social and Government (the "ESG") performance of the Group for the year ended 31 December 2024 together with comparative figures for the corresponding period in 2023 (the "Previous Period").

-In the first half of 2023, pandemic control measures in China were significantly relaxed.
-Alongside this, preferential tax policies for the purchase of traditional fuel-powered vehicles were abolished, leading major auto brands to initiate a wave of price reductions.
-Additionally, numerous new-energy vehicle ("NEV") models were launched.
+In 2024, due to declining internal demand and consumption downgrades, fierce competition and price wars in the automobile sector have become the norm, pressuring dealers with inventory risks, reduced subsidies, and financial losses, leading to widespread 4S outlet closures.
 The macroeconomic conditions and consumer purchasing power showed a slower recovery than expected, and the Chinese automotive market still faces certain challenges.
 However, in long term, there is still enormous potential and room for growth in the Chinese automotive market.

-As the 4S dealership group with a long-standing legacy of sustainability and responsibility in GBA, Centenary United is positioned for the 21st century to grasp the opportunities arising from the "new four modernisations" in the automobile industry to further develop the integrated after-sales service and expand the business in used vehicles and new energy vehicles.
+As the 4S dealership group with a long-standing legacy of sustainability and responsibility in Zhongshan City, Guangdong Province, Centenary United is positioned for the 21st century to grasp the opportunities arising from the "new four modernisations" in the automobile industry to further develop the integrated after-sales service and expand the business in used vehicles and new energy vehicles.
 Our core development strategy revolves around the elements of innovation, and green economy.
-As of 31 December 2023, the Group has successfully acquired 10 NEV brands and 9 mid-to-high-end sino-foreign brands.
-4 new energy sales outlet was established in Zhongshan during the Reporting Period, and we will further expand into other regions.
+As of 31 December 2024, the Group has successfully acquired 8 NEV brands and 7 mid-to-high-end sino-foreign brands.
+While developing our own charging network, we have also intensified cooperation with state-owned enterprises and central enterprises in the field of charging stations.